 On January 30, Union Theological Seminary, in conjunction with Riverside Church, the Jewish Theological Seminary of America, and The Greater Good Initiative, presented an all-day program in New York City on Artificial Intelligence: Implications for Ethics and Religion.
-Remarkably, five of our Founding Members ended up as panelists and speakers with no effort on our part – an encouraging sign that we are achieving networking effects!
-The fifth Founding Member panelist was Vikram Modgil, and a sixth panelist, Rev. Dr. Ted Peters, has just joined us as a Founding Member (see News in this issue).
+Remarkably, five of our Founding Experts ended up as panelists and speakers with no effort on our part – an encouraging sign that we are achieving networking effects!
+The fifth Founding Expert panelist was Vikram Modgil, and a sixth panelist, Rev. Dr. Ted Peters, has just joined us as a Founding Expert (see News in this issue).

 - Jason Thacker (JT) is Associate Research Fellow and Creative Director at the Ethics and Religious Liberty Commission of the Southern Baptist Convention, and author of The Age of AI, forthcoming from Zondervan on March 3 (see review in this Newsletter).